This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This low carb gluten-free chicken and dumplings recipe from scratch has been on the reader request list for a while.
 It’s a comfort food many of you have told me you miss.
 And with the weather turning chilly, it’s the perfect time to add it to the list of comfort foods (cauliflower pizza or cheeseburger casserole, anyone?), keto soup recipes, and low carb Instant Pot recipes to make.
 I’m so excited to be bringing keto chicken and dumplings to life for you!

-My husband’s (unprompted) reaction was, “This soup is insanely good!”
+My husband’s (unprompted) reaction was, “This soup is incredibly good!”
 I hope that’s your family’s reaction, too.

 What Is Chicken and Dumplings?